Device Templates

 Device templates allow sharing protocol configurations between devices and configuring protocols via YAML syntax.
 This enables advanced features like templating or using external sources for device authentication.

-Templates can be found on the sidebar under Device Templates
+Templates can be found on the sidebar under Device Templates, which presents a table with

 all created device templates.
 This view can be used to search, sort, create, update, or delete